sbanik2/ClusterOpt/README.md

 ### Running the code
 An example of running run directory provided in the example section.
-First all the parameters crystal and the lammps pair_style and pair_coeff should be set
+First all the parameters crystal and the lammps pair_style and pair_coeff should be set.
+The composition is given for e.g., a Au<2>Al<3> as "composition":{"Au":2,"Al:3"}, the minimum interatomic distances as a pandas dataframe with rows and coluns belong to each species in the same order they are mentioned in the composition.

 ``` python
 import numpy as np